xi/django-bs/README.md

     much easier to read and customize.
 A big downside is that I had to monkey-patch `BoundField.as_widget()` to include some information that would otherwise not be available in the widget templates.
+-   Also overwrites the default form template in Django 4.0 and later so that `{{ form }}` does the right thing automatically.
 -   Concentrates on forms fields and does therefore not include some others features.
 -   Uses `.form-text.text-danger` instead of `.invalid-feedback` as it does not